36 Office Decor Ideas to Inspire Your Team’s Best Work

 5. Hang large works of art

-Art can make your workspace look a lot more interesting and thoughtful.
+If you are looking for great small office decor ideas then hanging art can make your workspace look a lot more interesting, thoughtful & spacious.
 Keep it simple with black and white wall hangings or go bold with vibrant, eye-catching works that brighten your day every time you walk past them.

 6. Add unique furniture